 However, despite its successes, this model falls short of providing a complete physical and conceptual clarification of critical open questions about our Universe touching for instance on the fate of the initial Big Bang singularity, the origin of cosmic structure, the enigmatic nature of dark energy and dark matter and the issue of the Hubble tension.
 Quantum gravity (QG) may help shed some light on these unanswered questions.
 On the other hand, cosmology, with its precision observations, presents itself as an incredibly promising testing ground for quantum gravity theories.
 For these reasons, extracting cosmological physics from QG is a key step to make substantial progress in both QG and theoretical cosmology.

-Nevertheless, extracting cosmology from full quantum gravity is a formidable challenge, especially for approaches where the fundamental degrees of freedom are \qmarks{pre-geometric} in nature, and thus substantially different from the continuum fields commonly employed in standard cosmology.
-Thus, two main difficulties arise in this endeavor: (i) The transition from the microscopic realm of quantum gravity to the domain of cosmological physics requires an appropriate definition of a semi-classical and a continuum limit~\cite{Oriti:2018tym}, perhaps obtained after appropriate coarse-graining.
-However, demanding a robust prescription for such a coarse-graining procedure is particularly complicated, as it requires the identification of macroscopic degrees of freedom that effectively emerge from the underlying quantum gravity entities~\cite{Oriti:2018dsg}. (ii) Inherent to background independent approaches to quantum gravity is the absence of the conventional spacetime manifold structure.
-Consequently, notions of time evolution and spatial localization of dynamical quantities must be defined in terms of other dynamical quantities.
-In other words, they can only be understood in a relational sense~\cite{Rovelli:1990ph,Hoehn:2019fsy,Rovelli:2001bz,Dittrich:2005kc}.
+Nevertheless, extracting cosmology from full QG is a formidable challenge, especially for approaches with \qmarks{pre-geometric} degrees of freedom that differ significantly from the continuum fields of standard cosmology.
+Thus, two main difficulties arise in this endeavor: (i) The transition from the microscopic realm of QG cosmological physics requires an appropriate definition of a semi-classical and continuum limit~\cite{Oriti:2018tym}.
+This possibly involves a coarse-graining procedure where macroscopic degrees of freedom are identified as effectively emerging from the underlying QG entities~\cite{Oriti:2018dsg}. (ii) Inherent to background independent approaches to QG is the absence of the conventional spacetime manifold structure.
+Consequently, notions of time evolution and spatial localization can only be understood in a relational sense~\cite{Rovelli:1990ph,Hoehn:2019fsy,Rovelli:2001bz,Dittrich:2005kc,Goeller:2022rsx}.

-In the context of classical homogeneous cosmology, the simplest implementation of the relational strategy involves the minimal coupling of a free massless scalar field, which serves as a relational clock~\cite{Domagala:2010bm,Giesel:2012rb}.
-If inhomogeneities are taken into account, three additional degrees of freedom, serving as relational rods, are required.
-This can be achieved by including three more minimally coupled, massless and free \qmarks{rod} scalar fields \cite{Giesel:2012rb}.
-Another explicit example for such a physical reference frame is given by Brown-Kucha\v{r} dust~\cite{Brown:1994py,Kuchar:1995xn,Bicak:1997bx}, which has for instance been employed to define a fully relational cosmological perturbation theory~\cite{Giesel:2007wi,Giesel:2007wk}.
-However, the implementation of the relational strategy in full general relativity is quite complicated, and it becomes even more difficult for quantum gravity theories.
-This is especially true for approaches characterized by new fundamental pre-geometric degrees of freedom, since relationality -- as we usually understand it -- is tightly related to the emergence of continuum notions~\cite{Marchetti:2020umh}.